dotpointer/dptools/README.md

 Clear EXIF data in (image) files.
 Made in PHP.

+### compare-dirs-by-checksum

+Check if files in a reference directory exists in a check directory by checksum.
+Handy to check if files in one folder also exists in another folder regardless of what the filenames are.
+Made in PHP.

 ### datekeeper

 Store and restore modify dates on files in a directory.
 Run it, edit the files